 In 2013, the Township's Board of Commissioners passed a resolution to establish a new Defined Contribution Pension Plan for all new hires.
 This resolution closes the Township Defined Benefit Pension to all employees hired after December 31, 2012.
-As of December 31, 2016, the Defined Benefit Pension Plan is 97% funded with an unfunded liability of \$97,108.
-The Non Uniform plan did not meet its investment goal of 7.5% in 2016 for the second straight year, earning 6.76% net of fees for the year.
-In order to make up for not reaching the investment goal of 7.5% for the past two years, the Township would have to earn 23.25% in 2017.
-The liability from the Defined Benefit Pension Plan could continue to grow because a majority of the Township's non-uniform employees are in this plan and are still accumulating benefits.
+As of December 31, 2017, the Defined Benefit Pension Plan is 105% funded with net pension assets of approximately \$181,000.
 In 2015, the Township required that employees in the Defined Benefit Plan contribute 1.5% of regular salary towards the Plan to help fund it.
 However, as more non-uniformed employees enroll in the Defined Contribution Pension Plan versus the employees in the Define Benefit Pension Plan, the Township will begin to see overall savings from this resolution.